 Best for: people-watching.

-Nothing feels more French than sitting on the roadside with a glass of red – except when you do so at La Poule au Pot.
+Nothing feels more like a French restaurant in London than sitting on the roadside with a glass of red – except when you do so at La Poule au Pot.
 Often vying with Clos Maggiore for the title of ‘London’s most romantic restaurant’, it’s been serving the same French favourites since 1962 – although, in recent years, several plant-based options have appeared alongside classics such as cassoulet and boeuf bourguignon.
 Stay late – the people-watching is excellent.

 pouleaupot.co.uk